vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 * If a re-usable object was defined in the source (non-admin) tenant, the script will use an identically-named object in the target tenant if one is found.
 Otherwise, the object will be cloned.

 The user can override the default behaviour and forcibly clone particular object types rather than attempting to re-use existing objects using the `forceclone` option.
-For example, to forcibly clone all health monitors, use the option:
+For example, to forcibly clone all health monitors, use the option `--forceclone pool-healthmonitor` or `-fc pool-healthmonitor`.

-> --forceclone pool-healthmonitor

 The full list of supported options is displayed in the help.